shay90210/talk-fem-mobile-app/readme.md

 - Audio player

 ## INSTALLATION INSTRUCTIONS
 I installed the project with the following library and programming language.
-Keep in mind that there are two different types of installations depending on if you choose to TypeScript or JavaScript.
+Keep in mind that there are two different types of installations depending on if you choose to use TypeScript or JavaScript.
 This project does use TypeScript:

 #### WITH TYPESCRIPT
 - npx create-expo-app --template